Death of Natasha McKenna: Response

 The Fairfax County Sheriff Department, led by Sheriff Stacey Ann Kincaid, conducted an initial internal investigation.
 This was later assigned to the Fairfax County Police, which is responsible for investigations of prisoner deaths.
 There were no criminal charges filed against the officers involved in McKenna's death.

 The Virginia medical examiner's office made the determination that McKenna's cause of death was accidental, due to excited delirium, and that it was linked to the use of the stun gun.

 Use of the stun gun was questioned by her family and counsel as being an excessive use of force on a restrained person, a small woman.
 Following McKenna's death, the Fairfax County Sheriff's Office suspended such use of stun guns at the county jail in April 2015.

 The question of how police treat mentally ill prisoners became a focus of the discussion surrounding McKenna's death.

 The Sheriff's Emergency Response Team ("SERT") records its work of cell extractions of inmates by video.
 The video of the incident related to McKenna was released by the Fairfax County Sheriff's office.

 The Commonwealth of Fairfax County released a 51-page report prepared by their attorney, Ray Morrogh.
 A 110-page incident report was also made available.

 The National Association for the Advancement of Colored People (NAACP) and other social justice organizations held a public protest in reaction to McKenna's death and the treatment of people of color by police.

+Aftermath

+Popular culture

+Natasha McKenna's name was included in a list of Black Americans killed in interactions with police at the conclusion of the 2020 short film Two Distant Strangers, in which a Black American is repeatedly killed by a police officer while stuck in a time loop.